-THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOLS FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN
+THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 What makes the Reggio Emilia Approach so compelling?

-There are many answers to that question and indeed Newsweek in 1991 selected the Reggio Emilia Preschools and Infant-Toddler Centres as the best preschools in the world reporting they represented ‘an example of a grass-roots project that has become an international role model’ (Newsweek, 1991).
+There are many answers to that question, and indeed, in 1991, Newsweek selected the Reggio Emilia Preschools and Infant-Toddler Centres as the best preschools in the world, reporting that they represented ‘an example of a grass-roots project that has become an international role model’ (Newsweek, 1991).

-In this article, I would like to view the principles of the Reggio Emilia Approach in light of modern neuroscience findings on what supports learning success.
-There are twelve documented and published principles of the Reggio Emilia Approach (Istitiuzione of the Municipality of Reggio Emilia, 2010).
+In this article, I would like to examine the principles of the Reggio Emilia Approach in light of modern neuroscience findings on what supports learning success.
+Twelve principles are documented and published (Istitiuzione of the Municipality of Reggio Emilia, 2010).

-I group the principles into four categories as you see below.
+I group the principles into four categories, as you can see below.

 The Principles of the Reggio Emilia Preschools and Infant-Toddler Centres